-You can see how that would be problematic and how developing a recipe for One Dozen Chocolate Chip Cookies is wise.
+You can see how that would be problematic and how developing a recipe for Small Batch Chocolate Chip Cookies is wise.
 Yes, people, I just said it, I am wise. lol, I kid.
 Although I have more years in me than I'd like to think about wisdom remains elusive.

 So let's just talk about the things I have figured out.
-One Dozen Chocolate Chip Cookies no mixer required.
+This Small Batch Chocolate Chip Cookies makes one dozen and there is no mixer required.
 Creaming butter gives cookies an almost divine quality.
 However, what gives me as a mama of two great joy is to develop a recipe my girls can make more or less by themselves.
 Without any squabbling about whose on mixer duty.

 Oh and PS my Pakistani/Middle Eastern friends, granulated sugar in North America is coarser than that in other parts of the world.
 If you are baking these there then please do grind it first or use caster sugar!